 I am in no way a navy general or sergeant.
 I do not need to berate my team and force them to transcend their boundaries.
 However, the principles of my work ethic remain the same.
 In life, you do not get what you ask for.
 It’s how we eclipse ourselves in adversity that matters the most.
 I do not want my team to grow for my personal gain.
 That would make me a bad boss.
 Although, I do stand to benefit if my team excels, wanting more from my team is primarily about needing them to emerge better and stronger in everything we do together

 When I see a team working in perfection to reach their potential, I am inspired to push myself along with them.
 Toughness is not incompatible with being a tough boss.
 I am a tough boss because I have high standards.
-I have high expectations for myself and I have high expectations from the people I manage.
-This is because I have high expectations the work we do.
+I have high expectations for myself and I have high expectations from the people I work on.
+This is because I have high expectations

 Toughness is never perceived or rewarded equally.
 Being a tough boss means often having to strongly say no and that is a trait which is never judged fairly.
 I am a difficult boss.
 Anyone will tell you that.
 But, I am not a bad boss.
 If I was a bad boss, you would not be able to question it.